onehwengineer/python_getting_started/README.md

 Step-by-step tutorial on getting started with Python in MacOS Big Sur

 ## Summary
-Python3 --> comes with MacOS Big Sur
+- Python3 --> comes with MacOS Big Sur --> BUT STILL INSTALL AGAIN WITH HOMEBREW!!!
+  - Homebrew python3 installation also installs setuptools and wheel (very important!)
 HomeBrew (which also installs Xcode Command Line Tools)
   |_ pip3
   |_